mvolkmann/blog/src/htmx.md

 Those elements will have their opacity changed from 0 to 1 while an associated HTTP request is being processed.

+In addition, when an HTTP request is triggered, the CSS class `htmx-request` is added to the element(s) identified by the `hx-indicator` attribute OR the element that triggered the request if the `hx-indicator` attribute is not present.
+In the latter case, a CSS rule matching `htmx-request` can be used to style the triggering element.

 The `hx-disabled-elt` attribute specifies a CSS selector that matches one or more elements.
 Those elements will have the `:disabled` CSS pseudo-class applied